 Inna G. - Birthday: January 16th - Instrument: Piano, Voice, Woodwinds, Strings - At the age of 14 I graduated from music school where I studied piano, vocal, saxophone, and composition writing.
-I my bachelors in Music in Moscow and have been attending CSU for my bachelors in piano and music education.
+I received my bachelors in Music in Moscow and have been attending CSU for my bachelors in piano and music education.
 I love to teach children of all ages in any style that they love.

 - Individual instruction with proprietary curriculum

 - Students are motivated by playing with others in a band

 - A band builds teamwork, develops social skills, fosters self-esteem and leads to lasting friendships.

 - Everyone learns faster playing music they like

 - Students are motivated to learn when they see early results